NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (1) Century Energy shall be governed in accordance with the principles of Loop Governance as set out in Part II, Title I of this Act.

-(2) Century Energy’s Circle of Circles shall be the known as the Energy Circle of Circles, and shall be composed of the following five peer Circle Groups’ governance, subject to review and change following consultation with relevant stakeholders:
+(2) Century Energy’s Circle of Circles shall be known as the Energy Circle of Circles, and shall be composed of the following five peer Circle Groups’ governance, subject to review and change following consultation with relevant stakeholders:

-(3) The Land and Title Circle Group;
+    (a) The Land and Title Circle Group;

-(2) The Fossil Fuel Circle Group;
+    (b) The Fossil Fuel Circle Group;

-(3) The Clean Energy Circle Group;
+    (c) The Clean Energy Circle Group;

-(4) The Clean Federation Circle Group; and
+    (d) The Clean Federation Circle Group; and

-(5) The Staffing and Logistics Circle Group.
+    (e) The Staffing and Logistics Circle Group.

-(6) Membership within each peer Circle Group shall reflect a balance of regional expertise, lived experience, and scientific, technical, logistical, and other relevant skills groups.
+(3) Membership within each peer Circle Group shall reflect a balance of regional expertise, lived experience, and scientific, technical, logistical, and other relevant skills groups.

-(7) Each peer Circle Group shall include Indigenous representation as a standing requirement.
+(4) Each peer Circle Group shall include Indigenous representation as a standing requirement.

-(8) Century Energy’s Shared Wisdom Council shall be composed of the following:
+(5) Century Energy’s Shared Wisdom Council shall be composed of the following:

-(9) One delegate from each of the five peer Circle Groups;
+    (a) One delegate from each of the five peer Circle Groups;

-(2) One representative from Parliament of Canada, chosen by the Governor in Council;
+    (b) One representative from Parliament of Canada, chosen by the Governor in Council;

-(3) One representative executive from relevant industry;
+    (c) One representative executive from relevant industry;

-(4) One representative worker from the relevant industry; and
+    (d) One representative worker from the relevant industry; and

-(5) One representative citizen chosen by civic lottery, as defined under section 3 of this Act.
+    (e) One representative citizen chosen by civic lottery, as defined under section 3 of this Act.

 ### Section 348: Accountability